phibkro/connect4-javafx/README.md

 - [ ] A user shall be able to browse the move history of a finished game
 - [ ] A user shall be able to import a finished game with a file to browse
 - [ ] A user shall be able to export a finished game to store or share

+### Class descriptions - TODO

+> Fortelle kort hva de to (minimum to, kan ha flere) grunnklassene skal inneholde, og hvilken klasse som skal ha noen form for kalkulasjoner eller annen logikk.

+### File handling

+A user shall be able to import and export chess games as `.pgn` files.

+### Testing

+General game logic like checking for illegal moves shall be tested, as well as importing and exporting of `.pgn` files.

+## Documentation - TODO

+### Description - TODO

+### Diagram - TODO

+### Questions - TODO